 The Tip of the Iceberg

-This small bit is just a tip of the iceberg, to get the wheels turning in regards to the purpose of your website.
+This small bit is just the tip of the iceberg.
+Use these thoughts to get the wheels turning in regards to the purpose of your website.

 The Next Step: Think it Through

 Take some time to sit down and really think through what your expectations for your website are.
 Specifically, see if you can answer these questions:

 - How do I want this website to benefit my business?